 A “data processor”, in relation to personal data, means any person (other than an employee of the data controller) who processes the data on behalf of the data controller.

 Use, legal basis, retention periods and sharing of personal data

-We may collect this directly from you, or through a third party.
 If we send you any marketing emails, we will always provide an unsubscribe option to allow you to opt out of any further marketing emails.
 If you “opt-out” you will be added to our suppression list to ensure we do not accidentally send you further marketing information.
 You can exercise the right at any time to “opt out” of receiving marketing information from us by contacting us at firstname.lastname@example.org.
 We may still need to contact you for administrative or operational purposes, but we will make sure that those communications don’t include direct marketing.

 We never share your name or contact details with third parties for marketing purposes.